 Option Sets are designed to live independently from the database.
 You can reference them from wherever you want in your app, but you can’t reference a database entry from an Option.
 Options can reference each other just fine though, as we’ll see in the example further down.

-Creating an Option Set
+How to create an Option Set in Bubble

 Option sets are found in the Data tab, along with data database editor.
 There are no default sets, so you’ll find a completely empty canvas.
 In our example, we’re going to set up two different Option sets: Countries and Continents, and bind them to each other.
 You’ll see that the process is very similar to working with the database.